alephnullzero/purge-exif/Readme.md

-# Purge-Exif-Exiftool
+# Purge-Exif

-This program is designed for Termux, and will purge all of your exif metadata from your pictures and videos.
+This utility is designed for Termux.
+It will purge all exif metadata from all pictures and videos.

 ## Installation
 1. Install termux